 It’s fair to say that menswear’s relationship with shearling is, well, woolly.
-The fabric’s air force origins and association with heroic aviators mean that shearling jackets will always have an air of flyboy cool.
+The fabric’s air force origins and association with heroic aviators mean that shearling coats will always have an air of flyboy cool.
 But then you remember John Motson.
-And Del-Boy.
+And Del Boy.
 And the suspicion that somebody wearing one has a dozen knock-off watches hidden inside.

 Shearling jackets are crafted from costly stuff.
-Unlike your dad’s woolly jumper, shearling is the actual skin of a lamb or sheep with tanned suede on one side, and the treated coat left attached on the other.
+Unlike a woolly jumper, shearling is the actual skin of a lamb or sheep with tanned suede on one side, and the treated coat left attached on the other.

 “I find real shearling to be ethically dubious, so wearing faux is a personal preference,” she says.
 “However, you do need to spend time looking for something that doesn’t look cheap.
 Online shopping won’t give you a real picture of the garment, so invest some time going in-store to feel the actual product.”